 8. We place our Gratitude Pumpkin on our Thanksgiving table as a centerpiece.

 If you celebrate Thanksgiving with several families, invite them to join you in this November tradition and bring their own Gratitude Pumpkin to decorate the table too.

 Make Mayflower cups like the one on our table.

 Want the free gratitude notes your kids can fill out and give to family and friends?
+They’re perfect to place on your Thanksgiving table.
 Get them here.

 Help Kids Show Their Gratitude by Teaching Them How to Write Thank You Notes: